Pest Man Wins: Plot

-The Stooges, assuming the role of pest exterminators, devise a marketing scheme by surreptitiously introducing mice, moths, and ants into an affluent household hosting a dinner party.
+The Stooges are marginally employed pest exterminators who devise a scheme to develop their business by surreptitiously introducing mice, moths, and ants into an affluent household hosting a dinner party.
 Their objective is to subsequently offer their services to remediate the pest infestation they themselves created, thereby capitalizing on the situation.

-Amidst the elegant ambiance of the soirée, the trio finds themselves amidst a series of comedic mishaps.
-Notably, during a piano recital featuring Johann Strauss II's "Blue Danube Waltz" performed by the esteemed guest pianist, Mr. Philander, the tranquil atmosphere is disrupted by a cacophony of feline voices, instigated by a mouse's intrusion into the piano.
-In their attempt to rectify the situation, the Stooges inadvertently exacerbate it, resulting in the destruction of the instrument.
+The party's hostess instructs her butler to dress the exterminators in formal attire so they may work discreetly.
+The three make their entrance into the elegant soirée carrying a sack filled with cats, which the scandalized hostess urges them to conceal immediately.
+The trio's ill-advised decision to hide the sack inside an upright piano results in chaos moments later, when the esteemed guest pianist, Mr. Philander, takes a seat at the piano to play Johann Strauss II's "Blue Danube Waltz".
+The recital is quickly disrupted by a cacophony of feline voices, instigated by a mouse's intrusion into the piano.
+In their attempt to rectify the situation, the Stooges inadvertently exacerbate it.

-Following this debacle, the Stooges become embroiled in a pie fight, initiated amidst the chaos of the event, further adding to the comedic tableau of the evening.
+Following this debacle, a dispute among the Stooges at the pastry table initiates a pie fight, which escalates until all guests are covered with pie.
+The hostess ends the fracas by knocking the trio unconscious with a club.

 Production notes

 Pest Man Wins was filmed on February 12–15, 1951.
 It is a remake of Ants in the Pantry (1936) using minimal stock footage.
-In addition, pie fight scene was recycled footage from In the Sweet Pie and Pie (1941) and Half-Wits Holiday (1947).
+In addition, a pie fight scene is recycled footage from In the Sweet Pie and Pie (1941) and Half-Wits Holiday (1947).

 The title is a parody of the expression "the best man wins."